UsabilityEngineering/Split/design/README.md

 <img src="Screenshot 2022-04-19 134435.png" width = "200">

 Once a user is on the home page they have a variety of controls and widgets available to them.
 They have a search bar to look for a person or group that exists within the app.
-Users also have a calender that displays any upcoming payments in the future if they already belong to a group.
+Users also have a calender that displays any upcoming payments in the future, granted they belong to a group.
+Users could cycle through months to view previous months' and near future months' payments.
 The notification button sits on top to notify the user when someone invites them to a split group, someone leaves a group, etc. The reasoning behind the components on this home page is that those are what most people are going to want to view when they use the app.
 This was based off the personas and scenarios we previously created, in which users want to know when they have upcoming payments due instead of having to mentally remember such payments along with many other things they might have going on in their lives.

 <img src="Screenshot 2022-04-19 134459.png" width = "200">